Introduction

 In these three regions, which are therefore the least profitable in the country, the average price per square meter exceeds €3,000.

-In the ranking below, we can see that the Valencia region (8.2% average profitability) is 50% more profitable than the Madrid region (5.5% profitability).
+In the ranking below, we can observe that the region of Valencia (8.2% average return) is 50% more profitable than the region of Madrid (5.5% return).

 The most profitable cities are, unsurprisingly, in the most profitable regions.

-Three cities in the Valencia region are among the most profitable in Spain, depending on your budget:
+Indeed, there are three cities in the region of Valencia among the most profitable cities in Spain, depending on your budget:

-Here are our rankings of cities to invest in, sorted by budget bracket to suit your needs.
+Here are the rankings of the cities where to invest, classified by budget range to adapt to your needs.

 Best cities to invest less than 80,000 euros

-What are the most profitable cities in Spain to invest in on a small budget?
+What are the most profitable cities in Spain in which one can invest with a small budget?

-Investing in Spain with less than €80,000 and over 9% profitability?
-It's possible in towns like Gandia (Valencia), Elda, Talavera de la Reina, Sagunto and Reus.
-Of these, Gandia is the most profitable in Spain.
+Investing in Spain with less than €80,000 and obtaining more than 9% profitability?
+This is possible in cities such as Gandia (Valencia), Elda, Talavera de la Reina, Sagunto or Reus.
+Among these, Gandia is the most profitable city in Spain.

 Did you know?

 Terreta is present in Gandia.
-We have helped our customers to make numerous rental investments in Valencia (the most profitable region) as well as in Gandia.
-Please contact us to find out more.
+We have assisted our clients in making numerous rental investments in Valencia (the most profitable region) as well as in Gandia.
+Do not hesitate to contact us to find out more.

-Between 80,000 and 120,000 euros, you can choose to invest in Orense, San Cristóbal de la Laguna, Torrent (Valencia) or Alicante, with average gross yields of over 6%.
-For example, Torrent (20 minutes from València) offers a return of 6.20%.
+Between 80,000 and 120,000 euros, you can choose to invest in the municipalities of Orense, San Cristóbal de la Laguna, Torrent (Valencia) and even Alicante with average gross yields exceeding 6%.
+For example, Torrent (20 minutes from Valencia) has a profitability of 6.20%.

 Best cities to invest between 120,000 and 200,000 euros

-If you have a budget in excess of 120,000 euros, the most profitable cities are Valencia, Santander and Salamanca.
-In addition to these provincial capitals, there are also a number of towns around Madrid (Parla) and Barcelona (Hospitalet, Santa Coloma de Gramanet) that may be worth considering.
+If you have a budget exceeding 120,000 euros, the most profitable cities available to you are Valencia, Santander, Salamanca.
+In addition to these provincial capitals, some cities around Madrid (Parla) and Barcelona (Hospitalet, Santa Coloma de Gramanet) may deserve your attention.

-Prices and rental yields should continue to rise
+Prices and rental yields should continue to increase

-To understand where to invest and how to invest your money, you need to know why prices and yields should continue to rise.
+To understand where to invest and how to allocate your money wisely, you need to know why prices and returns should continue to increase.

-In addition to the fact that rental yields are significantly higher than in other European countries, a number of economic, real estate and demographic factors will continue to boost profitability over the coming years.
+In addition to having rental yields significantly higher than other European countries, it should be noted that several economic, real estate, and demographic factors will continue to boost profitability in the coming years.

-Do you know why investing in Spain is particularly interesting?
-In this article, we share with you some information that should be of use to you, and reinforce the meaning of your investment, the "why" dear to Simon Sinek.
+Could you say why investing in Spain is particularly interesting?
+In this article, we share some information that should be useful to you, and reinforce the meaning of your investment, the "why" so dear to Simon Sinek.

-First of all, it's worth noting that the new housing construction market is in crisis, even though the need for housing is enormous.
-There is currently a shortfall of over 2 million units to satisfy rental demand.
+First of all, it should be noted that the new housing construction market is in crisis, even though housing needs are enormous.
+There is currently a shortage of more than 2 million homes to satisfy rental demand.

-Demand for housing is so strong that rental prices have risen by over 40% in the last ten years.
-In the Valencia region, rental prices have risen by over 68%.
-When rents rise, rental yields increase, unless sales prices evolve in the same proportions.
+The demand for housing is so strong that rental prices have increased by more than 40% in the last ten years.
+In the Valencia region, rental prices have increased by more than 68%.
+When rents increase, rental yields increase unless sale prices evolve in the same proportions.

-On the purchase side, prices are still below the peak reached before the 2008 crisis, despite their annual increase of between 3% and 6% per year since 2015.
+When purchasing, prices are still below the peak reached before the 2008 crisis, despite their annual increase of between 3 and 6% per year since 2015.

 50% higher profitability than 15 years ago

-At the top of the list of most profitable regions, the Valencia region is expected to achieve over 8% profitability in 2023.
-There's every reason to believe that prices, and profitability, will continue to rise, due to the structural shortage of housing on the sales and rental markets.
+Leading the most profitable regions, the Valencia region stands out with more than 8% profitability in 2023.
+Everything suggests that prices and profitability will continue to grow, due to the structural housing deficit observed in the sales and rental market.

-The most profitable districts in Madrid, Barcelona and Valencia
+The most profitable districts of Madrid, Barcelona and Valencia

 Which is the most profitable city between Madrid, Barcelona and Valencia?

-Among these 3 big names, the most profitable city is Valence with 7.7% average rental return, i.e. 50% higher than its two rivals.
+Among these 3 big names, the most profitable city is Valencia with 7.7% average rental profitability, which is 50% higher than its two rivals.

-Nevertheless, Madrid (4.9%) and Barcelona (5.2%) offer excellent returns, higher than other European capitals.
-Take Paris, for example, with a return of just 3%.
+Madrid (4.9%) and Barcelona (5.2%) nevertheless present good returns, higher than other European capitals.
+Think for example of Paris, whose profitability barely reaches 3%.

 Why is Valencia more profitable than Madrid and Barcelona?

-This is due to the fact that Madrid and Barcelona are cities where the price per square meter is around €5,000, whereas it is €2,500 in Valencia, i.e. half the price.
+This is due to the fact that Madrid and Barcelona are cities where the price per square meter is around €5,000, while it is €2,500 in Valencia, half as much.

-So it's cheaper and more profitable to invest in Valence.
+It is therefore cheaper and more profitable to invest in Valencia.

-Another major advantage for Valencia is that prices are rising three times faster than in Barcelona.
-In fact, in 2023, prices rose by 3.8% in Barcelona, compared with +9.9% in Valencia.
+Another major advantage for Valencia: prices are increasing three times faster in Valencia than in Barcelona.
+Indeed in 2023, prices increased by 3.8% in Barcelona, compared to +9.9% increase in Valencia.

-With an average profitability of 4.9%, Madrid is clearly more profitable than other European capitals such as Paris (3%).
+With an average profitability of 4.9%, Madrid is significantly more profitable than other European capitals such as Paris (3%).

-Within the capital, some neighborhoods are clearly more profitable than others.
-The five most profitable neighborhoods in Madrid are:
+Within the capital, some districts are significantly more profitable than others.
+The five most profitable districts of Madrid are:

-Conversely, the three least profitable neighborhoods are Salamanca, Chamartin and Chamberi.
+Conversely, the three least profitable districts are Salamanca, Chamartin, and Chamberi.
 A surprise?
-Not really, since these are among the most expensive neighborhoods, at between €5,000 and €7,000 per square meter.
+Not really, since these are among the most expensive districts, between €5,000 and €7,000 per square meter.

-Valencia is likely to catch up with Barcelona and Madrid over the next ten years, as its price per square metre (€2,500) is still far from that of its rivals (€5,000).
+Valencia is likely to catch up with Barcelona and Madrid in the next ten years, as its price per square meter (€2,500) is still far from that of its rivals (€5,000).

-Prices are rising faster here than in its two main rivals, and returns are much better (50% higher).
-The Spaniards themselves are not mistaken.
-In fact, we help many Madrid and Barcelona residents invest in Valencia.
+Prices are increasing faster there than in its two major rivals, and returns are significantly better (50% higher).
+The Spanish themselves are well aware of this.
+In fact, we assist many Madrid and Barcelona residents with their investments in Valencia.

-Madrid and Barcelona residents know this, and we help many of them to invest in Valencia.
-But which are the best neighborhoods in which to invest?
+Residents of Madrid and Barcelona know this, and we assist many of them in investing in Valencia.
+But what are the best neighborhoods to invest in?

-The most profitable districts in Valence are :
+The most profitable neighborhoods in Valencia are as follows:

 - Rascanya (8.9%)